UiPath/ProcessMining-devkit-connector/README.md

 ### Folder structure
 The example dbt project contains the following:
-- `macros\`: generic functions that can be used in transformations.
-    - `tests\`: functions to test the transformations.

 - `models\`: the transformations of the example project in the advised structure of a connector.
     - `Frequently_used_transforms.sql`: example query with frequently used transformations.
     - `Multiple_databases_support.sql`: example query to illustrate multiple databases support.
 - `dbt_project.yml`: by this file dbt knows the directory is a dbt project.
 It contains configurations for your project.
+- `packages.yml`: lists the packages used in this dbt project.
+The example project uses the pm-utils package and can be installed by running the command `dbt deps`.
 - `profiles.yml`: contains the configuration to connect to your database.

 ### Tests
 The example project includes tests to validate the transformations.
 The implemented tests can be found in the `models\schema` folder.
-Some tests are offered out of the box by dbt and others are implemented in macros.
-Some useful test macros can be found in the `macros\tests` folder.
+Some tests are offered out of the box by dbt and others are from the pm-utils package.

-The tests are implemented in such a way that they can run on a SQL Server database and on a Snowflake database.

 ### Multiple databases support
 For an illustration on how a dbt project can run on multiple databases, see `Multiple_databases_support.sql`.
 The Jinja language allows to define which lines of code should end up in the compiled query.
 Based on the value of the variable `database` in the `dbt_project.yml` either the code for SQL Server or for Snowflake is used.
 This functionality can best be implemented in macros for readability of the transformations.
-Some useful functions can be found in the `macros` folder.
+Some useful functions are implemented in the pm-utils package.